aymanxdev/aymanxdev/README.md

 ## More about me

-🌱 I’m currently learning TypeScript, GraphQL.
+🌱 I’m currently learning TypeScript and GraphQL.
 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
-📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
+📚 Published two peer-reviewed articles on AI and Blockchain technology and cryptography
 🐈  🐶  🐹  🐿  I love pets!
 🙋‍♂️ Currently looking for a full-time job in London
 🌏 Brainstorming web application ideas for social good and sustainability ( DM me if you wanna collaborate)